HappyHorse 1.0 Coming SoonLearn More

 Yes, but the path is different.
 Google's documented approach is scene extension, where new clips are connected to previous clips.

-Is Seedance 2.0 officially cheaper than Veo 3.1?
+Is Seedance 2.0 cheaper than Veo 3.1?

 Should this article declare a universal winner?